Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 The order in which to run the programs shouldn't matter as these scripts are all independed of each other except for genomicfeatures_dataframe.py which is sometimes called by other scripts.
 However, most of the scripts are depending on one or more [python modules](#python-modules), which are all expected to be located in a python_modules folder inside the folder where the python scripts are located (see [github](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/tree/satay_processing/python_scripts) for an example how this is organized).
+Also many python scripts and modules are depending on [data files](#data-files) stored in a folder called data_files located in the same folder of the python_scripts folder.

+The input for most scripts and modules are the output files of the processing, see the [Input, Output](#input-output) section.

 This is a typical order which can be used: